 Baird, Sarah, Joan Hamory Hicks, Michael Kremer, and Edward Miguel.
 (2017).
 "Commentary: Assessing long-run deworming impacts on education and economic outcomes: a comment on Jullien, Sinclair and Garner (2016)", International Journal of Epidemiology, doi: 10.1093/ije/dyw350.

 Recent research has pointed to large gaps in labor productivity between the agricultural and non-agricultural sectors in low-income countries, as well as between workers in rural and urban areas.
 Most estimates are based on national accounts or repeated cross-sections of micro-survey data, and as a result typically struggle to account for individual selection between sectors.
-This paper contributes to this literature using long-run individual-level panel data from two low-income countries (Indonesia and Kenya).
-Accounting for individual fixed effects leads to much smaller estimated productivity gains from moving into the non-agricultural sector (or urban areas), reducing estimated gaps by over 80 percent.
-Per capita consumption gaps between non-agricultural and agricultural sectors, as well as between urban and rural areas, are also close to zero once individual fixed effects are included.
-Estimated productivity gaps do not emerge up to five years after a move between sectors, nor are they larger in big cities.
-We evaluate whether these findings imply a re-assessment of the current conventional wisdom regarding sectoral gaps, discuss how to reconcile them with existing cross-sectional estimates, and consider implications for the desirability of sectoral reallocation of labor.
+This paper uses long-run individual-level panel data from two low-income countries (Indonesia and Kenya).
+Accounting for individual fixed effects leads to much smaller estimated productivity gains from moving into the non-agricultural sector (or urban areas), reducing estimated gaps by over 80%.
+Per capita consumption gaps are also small once individual fixed effects are included.
+Estimated productivity gaps do not emerge up to five years after a move between sectors.
+We evaluate whether these findings imply a re-assessment of the conventional wisdom regarding sectoral gaps, discuss how to reconcile them with existing cross-sectional estimates, and consider implications for the desirability of sectoral reallocation of labor.